Suspect in custody in shooting of retired Red Sox slugger David Ortiz

 Ortiz started his career in 1997 with the Minnesota Twins, then played for the Red Sox for 14 seasons before retiring in 2016, according to Major League Baseball.

-Boston Mayor Marty Walsh and Ortiz's fellow baseball stars were among those expressing sympathy for Ortiz and his family.
+Boston Mayor Marty Walsh and Ortiz's fellow baseball stars were among those who expressed sympathy for the player and his family.

 Former Red Sox teammate Pedro Martinez called Ortiz a "strong man."